-- Multiple factors contribute to selecting exclusive pedestrian signal phasing, all of which address safety for pedestrians. - High numbers of pedestrian-vehicle conflicts and poor pedestrian safety due to sight distance or complex intersections have the most influence on the selection of exclusive pedestrian phasing.

-pedestrian and vehicular

-traffic influence exclusive pedestrian phasing.
+- Multiple factors contribute to selecting exclusive pedestrian signal phasing, all of which address safety for pedestrians. - High numbers of pedestrian-vehicle conflicts and poor pedestrian safety due to sight distance or complex intersections have the most influence on the selection of exclusive pedestrian phasing. - High volumes of pedestrian and vehicular traffic influence exclusive traffic influence exclusive pedestrian phasing.